xulleon/ydk-gen/README.md

     },
 ```

-## Second step: Generate & install the core
+## Second step: Generate and install the core

-On executing `pip install ydk-cisco-ios-xr`, you will be able to install the latest released PyPi version of all the `ydk` packages.
+On executing `pip install ydk-models-cisco-ios-xr`, you will be able to install the latest YDK version released on PyPi packages.

 **Note:**
 There usually would have been changes on the master branch since the last [released version](https://github.com/CiscoDevNet/ydk-py/releases).
 To install the latest code at your own risk, you need to follow the below steps in the exact order.